node-3d/bullet-raub/README.md

 ### class Trace

 A read-only trace result.
-Holds the information about ray trace.
+Holds the information about a ray trace.

 ```
 const { Scene, Body } = require('bullet-raub');